-Our highly experienced life insurance lawyers recently resolved a denied MetLife life insurance claim for one million dollars.
+Our highly experienced life insurance lawyers recently resolved a denied MetLife life insurance claim for one million one hundred thousand dollars.
 The client came to us after MetLife had been delaying the claim for 9 months, and then denied it based on a material misrepresentation on the application.
 We stepped in, and got the full policy amount paid in 4 days.

 If your MetLife life insurance claim is being delayed or was denied, you may be concerned about the welfare of your family's future.
 Our life insurance lawyers have a minimum of 20 years experience handling MetLife life insurance claims.
 We have successfully resolved 100% of them.